Double Bay

 AreaSearch assessment of residential development drivers sees a low level of activity in Double Bay, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Double Bay experienced around 11 dwellings receiving development approval annually.
-Between FY-21 and FY-25, approximately 59 homes were approved, with an additional 5 so far in FY-26.
-The population has declined recently, suggesting new supply has likely kept up with demand, offering good choice to buyers.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Double Bay has experienced approximately 11 dwellings receiving development approval annually.
+Between FY2021 and FY2025, around 59 homes were approved, with an additional 5 approved so far in FY2026.
+The population has declined over recent years, suggesting that new supply has been keeping up with demand, offering good choice to buyers.

-New homes are being built at an average expected construction cost value of $2,133,000, indicating a focus on the premium segment with upmarket properties.
-This year, $4.3 million in commercial approvals have been registered, demonstrating the area's primarily residential nature.
-Compared to Greater Sydney, Double Bay has 17.0% less new development per person and ranks among the 43rd percentile nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
-Recent construction comprises 9.0% detached dwellings and 91.0% townhouses or apartments, reflecting a trend toward denser development appealing to downsizers, investors, and entry-level buyers.
-The location has approximately 392 people per dwelling approval, indicating an established area.
+New homes are being built at an average expected construction cost of $2,133,000, indicating a focus on the premium segment with upmarket properties.
+In FY2026, $4.3 million in commercial approvals have been registered, reflecting the area's primarily residential nature.
+Compared to Greater Sydney, Double Bay has 17.0% less new development per person and ranks among the 43rd percentile of areas assessed nationally, resulting in relatively constrained buyer choice and supporting interest in existing homes.
+Recent construction comprises 9.0% detached dwellings and 91.0% townhouses or apartments, indicating a trend toward denser development which appeals to downsizers, investors, and entry-level buyers.
+The location has approximately 392 people per dwelling approval, reflecting an established area.

 Frequently Asked Questions - Development